Papua New Guinea Wreck Detective

 come to find a particular aircraft wreck.
 These searches are usually collaborative affairs involving other explorers,wrec 'tecs, historians and relatives.
-In the course of these explorations, Douglas comes across human remains that are reported to the respective government agencies for USA, Japan and Australia.
+In the course of these explorations, Douglas comes across human remains that are reported to the respective agencies for the United States, Japan and Australia.

 John restored WWII trucks and military vehicles for a hobby in New Zealand.
 Read his comments about tourism, recovery and preservation of WWII relics in Papua New Guinea over the years.